Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.AKS.MinNodeCount.md

 ## DESCRIPTION

-AKS clusters should have minimum number of nodes for failover and updates.
+Kubernetes clusters should have minimum number of three (3) nodes for high availability and planned maintenance.

 ## RECOMMENDATION